MLukman/Keycloak-PII-Data-Encryption-Provider/README.md

 cd Keycloak-PII-Data-Encryption-Provider
 ```

-Compile this provider into a JAR file using.
-JDK 17 or above and Maven are required to be pre-installed on the machine:
+Compile this provider into a JAR file using the following command.
+JDK 17 or above and Maven are required to be pre-installed on the machine.

 ```shell
 mvn clean package